pswanzy/week4-calculator-volume-cylinder/README.md

-Week 4 - Solution
+Cone mathematics:
-Computes the Volume of a Cylinder
+Computes the Volume of a Cone
-Prompts user for Radius and Height
+Prompts user for Radius and Volume